 After extensive use and months of testing double umbrella strollers, we have compiled all the information and insider details you need to choose a lightweight stroller for two.
 This article will provide you with all the details necessary to make your decision.
-We purchased over 10 (including now discontinued options tested in the past) of the top double lightweight products to test and compare so you can make an informed decision about what is most important to you for this kind of stroller and your family needs.
+We purchased over 13 (including now discontinued options tested in the past) of the top double lightweight products to test and compare, so you can make an informed decision about what is most important to you for this kind of stroller and your family needs.

-You may also want to read the The Best Double Umbrella Strollers to see how the 10 competitors fared against one another in our side-by-side comparison tests.
+You may also want to read the The Best Double Umbrella Strollers to see how the competitors fared against one another in our side-by-side comparison tests.
 Also, the our review of impressive double strollers might be more what you need than a traditional umbrella.
 After testing, we wonder if some families might find a better option outside the lightweight selection.

 Why Buy an Umbrella Stroller?

-Lightweight umbrella products are designed to be a secondary stroller that is good for travel thanks to a lighter weight and a smaller folded size.
+Lightweight umbrella products are designed to be a secondary stroller good for travel thanks to a lighter weight and a smaller folded size.
 This type of stroller should provide parents with a simple, compact product that is easy to fold, lift, carry, and stow to use when bringing your standard stroller is not an option.
-Most of the lightweight products collapse like an umbrella, which makes them relatively small compared to other kinds of strollers.
+Most of the lightweight products collapse like an umbrella, making them relatively small compared to other kinds of strollers.
 This makes them ideal for commuting, tourist adventures, grandma's house, or navigating airports.

 Types of Double Lightweight Strollers

-There are two general styles of lightweight double strollers: the basic umbrella with few features, and the lightweight product that offers more for comfort and convenience.
+There are two general styles of lightweight double strollers: the basic umbrella with few features and the lightweight product that offers more features for comfort and convenience.
 The latter type is often (but not always) heavier, as it places more importance on features than weight and folded size.